ENDE

 Example Gateway Screenshots

-VPN Tracker for Mac provides excellent support for L2TP VPN on Mac – with automatic configuration and reliable connection management.
-Here's how to set up your L2TP connection:
+VPN Tracker for Mac provides excellent support for an L2TP VPN on Mac with automatic configuration and reliable connection management.
+Follow these steps:

 Step 1: Create New L2TP Connection